Our Team

 Nathalie Wickramasinghe

-Montessori Curriculum Leader
+Montessori Curriculum Leader Deputy Manager and Safeguarding Lead (DSL)

 “Hello, my name is Nathalie.
 I have worked in the childcare sector for 28 years, starting my carrier as a nursery practitioner, Prep Classroom Supervisor and later took the role of Nursery Manager.
 I have been fortunate to have lived and worked abroad in countries such as the Philippines, Bangladesh, Sri Lanka and Dubai.